zvs001/react-hooks-async-handlers/README.md

 Hook is a wrapper for `useAsyncHandler` hook.
 This hook runs action automatically, when component mounts and allows to retry an action if it fails.

+Action will be executed automatically similar to useEffect(), buf if there is active action in progress, execution will be ignored.
+Once action will be finished only the last one will be emitted again.

 Example of use with retry:

 ```typescript